🎙️ 1M+ creators use this voice AI — free tier, no CC required

 • Modern web stack; you value speed over safety

-• You want the largest AI IDE community
+• Largest AI IDE community + ecosystem

 • Tight loop: ask → diff → apply → test → repeat